RIT-EVT/IMU/docs/source/srs.rst

 Software Interfaces
 ~~~~~~~~~~~~~~~~~~~

-The DEV1 IMU software interface is the report of measurements over the CAN
+The DEV1 IMU software reports of measurements over the CANopen
 network.
 Note that configurations and functionality of the IMU cannot be
-adjusted or controlled by other boards over CAN.
+adjusted or controlled by other boards over CANopen.

 Communication Interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~

-There is no communication between IMU and the other boards on the DEV1 bike ...

-* using a strict definition of communication as in both parties are connected at the same time
+The DEV1 IMU communicates over the CANopen network to broadcast its data to other boards.

 Communication between the STM32F334r8 microcontroller and the BNO055 are handled via I2C, however it does not adhere to standard I2C.
-For more about the non-standard I2C communication scheme, read ...

-* should leave implementation of i2c in the state of software doc?
+For more about the non-standard I2C communication scheme, read **(WIP, will include I2C implementation detail in the State of the Software doc)**

 Memory Constraints
 ~~~~~~~~~~~~~~~~~~